When I was a kid Bologna was my city of dreams.

 Not only Bologna has the best gelato I know, but a full museum dedicated to it.

-Set inside Carpigiani, world leader manufacturer of gelato machines, there's the heaven of gelato lovers.
+Set inside Carpigiani, the world leader manufacturer of gelato machines, there's the heaven of gelato lovers.

 But if your kids are wannabe chefs, why don't complete their training with our pasta cooking class in Bologna?